jordicenzano/serverless-distributed-live-platform/README.md

 TODO: Record the video

 # TODOs
 - Create a cloudformation template for AWS infrastructure.
-Or create a simple AWS CLI script
+Or create a simple and better AWS CLI script